Adele Bertei: Career in music

 Dolby invited her to sing backing vocals on his next LP, The Flat Earth.
 Bertei sang a duet with him on the single "Hyperactive!" which became an international pop hit for Dolby.
-It was rumored that Dolby had vari-sped Bertei's voice for her high solo notes in the song but she proved the critics wrong, performing the song live on the Old Grey Whistle Test in 1984.
-She is alleged to have a three-octave range.
-During her years in London, Bertei sang backing vocals with various groups live and in the studio, including Culture Club and the Passions.
-She has written songs for artists as various as the Pointer Sisters, Sheena Easton, Thomas Dolby, Arthur Baker, Jellybean Benitez, the Anubian Lights, Lydia Lunch and Matthew Sweet.
+She performed the song live on the Old Grey Whistle Test in 1984.
+During her years in London, Bertei sang backing vocals with various groups live and in the studio, including Culture Club and The Passions.
+She has written songs for artists as varied as The Pointer Sisters, Sheena Easton, Thomas Dolby, Arthur Baker, Jellybean Benitez, The Anubian Lights, Lydia Lunch and Matthew Sweet.

-Bertei signed with Chrysalis Records in 1985 and recorded her song "When It's Over" produced by David Gamson and Fred Maher of Scritti Politti, with Green Gartside providing guest vocals.
-Her concept for the music video was a performance in a women's prison.
-A legal misstep on the part of the record company prevented the single from being released and promoted and Bertei went on to produce her own LP with songwriting partner Ian Prince.
-Her anti-apartheid anthem "Little Lives, Big Love" charted high in Germany.
-During this period she joined Jellybean Benitez for his LP Just Visiting This Planet, co-writing several songs and singing lead on the international pop hit "Just a Mirage" in 1987.
+Bertei signed with Chrysalis Records in 1985 and recorded the song "When It's Over", produced by David Gamson and Fred Maher of Scritti Politti and John Potoker, with Green Gartside providing guest vocals.
+The concept for the music video was a performance in a women's prison.
+During this period she joined Jellybean Benitez for his LP Just Visiting This Planet, co-writing several songs and singing lead on the international pop hit "Just a Mirage" in 1988.
 She performed the song with Jellybean on the UK's Top of the Pops that year.
+Her debut solo album, Little Lives, was released in 1988 and included the anti-apartheid anthem "Little Lives, Big Love".

 Bertei continued to work as a backing vocalist, most notably for Tears for Fears' Sowing the Seeds of Love tour in 1990 where she also sang backing vocals for the opening act, Blondie's Deborah Harry.
-After a brief stint of touring with Sophie B. Hawkins as a backing singer, she moved to Los Angeles in 1993 and took a long hiatus from music to write and study directing.
-Since then her only musical outing has been with the Anubian Lights as lead singer in 2005 and Phantascope, a CD of co-produced and co-written songs on Nona Hendryx's label Rhythmbank.
-Bertei directed the music video for the Anubian Light's song "Wild Winter".
+After a brief stint touring with Sophie B. Hawkins as a backing singer, she moved to Los Angeles in 1993 and took a long hiatus from music to write and study directing.
+Since then her only musical outing has been with The Anubian Lights as lead singer in 2005 and Phantascope, a CD of co-produced and co-written songs on Nona Hendryx's label Rhythmbank.

-In 2010 Bertei returned to New York for two musical appearances backed by several of her old Contortions band-mates and Bowie bassist Gail Ann Dorsey.
-Her live solo performances are extremely rare.
-She is rumoured to be working on a solo collection of new and old previously unreleased songs.